fbpx

 • Vendor or supplier references

 Company website – the first source that will often give candidates a ton of info on your brand and company.
-It doesn’t trump a current or former employee’s feedback, but it’s usually a starting point for candidate’s research.
+It doesn’t trump a current or former employee’s feedback, but it’s usually a starting point for a candidate’s research.

 Glassdoor – most of us are familiar with Glassdoor and other review sites.
-This site is where former employee’s, candidates and companies can leave reviews.
+This site is where former employees, candidates and companies can leave reviews.
 It’s often a go-to for candidates to scope out what people are saying about you.

 While the amount of information at our disposal can often be overwhelming, candidates having this information is a good thing.